 - Analyzing your competitors’ keywords.
 Spend some time “spying” on your competitors by seeing which keywords they rank for, and how they’ve strategized their ASO process.
 You can use platforms like Keyword Tool for Google Play to help you figure out where your competitors are coming from, and spot any weaknesses in their keyword usage.

 - Searching out suggested keywords.
 You can build on the list you’ve already developed by looking for keyword suggestions — especially for long-tail keywords (generally defined as search phrases that are three words or longer).
-Long-tail keywords are important in ASO, since there will likely be less competition over them, and they’ll attract users with a higher potential value to your app (i.e., users that are interested in apps related to the specific search phrase).
+Long-tail keywords are important in ASO, since there will likely be less competition, and they’ll attract users with a higher potential value to your app (i.e., users interested in apps related to the specific search phrase).
 You can use ASO tools like thetool.io and appkeywords.net to find these helpful keyword suggestions.